iOSonntag/obsidian-plugin-treefocus/README.md

 If you like this plugin and want to support it - submit a feature request, a pull request or simply buy me a little coffee :) - Thank You.

-If you find this useful - feel free to buy me a coffee :)

 <a href="https://www.buymeacoffee.com/iOSonntag" target="_blank"><img
 src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A